 Does the authorized agent have to be fingerprinted?

 If the agent is a board member, they do not need to be fingerprinted to act as the authorized agent.
-If the board direct hires an authorized agent, that person be fingerprinted.
+If the board direct hires an authorized agent, that person is required to be fingerprinted.
 The board can consult with board legal counsel on the results of the check.

 Where should the CHRI records be maintained?

+If a board member or direct hire of the board is the authorized agent, the records are to be retained and secured on-site at the school and only accessible to the authorized user/personnel.

 Where can the authorized agent receive the necessary training?

 GVSU recommends the authorized agent request training from the company that is currently providing this service to the Academy.
 Board legal counsel could also provide guidance on disqualifiers and screening requirements that are provided in statute.
+Additionally, as mentioned above in Question 6, the Michigan Department of Education (MDE) has a web page dedicated to Criminal History Checks & Convictions Info to assist you in this process.
+Additionally, webinar training will be provided courtesy of MDE on October 7, 2015, details to be forwarded by MDE.
+The tutorial found here might also be helpful.

 What are the consequences of not naming an authorized agent to receive the fingerprint based CHRI?